chrisdone-archive/inflex/inflex-content/blog/whats-wrong-with-the-grid.md

 "edit-in-place" user experience.

-In our next post we'll be discussing the fundamental problems with the expression/formula languages used in spreadsheet sofware, and how we are fixing it.
+In our next post we'll be discussing the fundamental problems with the expression/formula languages used in spreadsheet software, and how we are fixing it.